 No doubt about it: making new friends can be intimidating as well as fun.
 As you go about expanding the meaningful connections in your life, consider these tips:

-- Yes, people can connect online but getting out of the house to meet new people—aka potential friends—is one of the best ways to decrease feelings of loneliness.
+- Get out of the house to meet new people.
 Sign up for a class, join a group, attend an event.

 - Chances are that you are not the only one feeling shy or afraid of rejection.